iBust/NO_Glow/README.md

 # no_glow means safer from device to router

-## How to be the most safe, secure and anonymous online.
+## How to be safe, secure and ''anonymous'' online.

 ### Reading